Newsletter

 Jonathan S. Tobin.
 Photo by Tzipora Lifchitz.

-East Side Minyan, a growing hub of Orthodox Jewish life on Manhattan’s Upper East Side, will host Jewish News Syndicate Editor-in-Chief Jonathan Tobin on May 8 for a Friday night conversation on the role of media in shaping modern antisemitism.
+East Side Minyan, a growing hub of Orthodox Jewish life on Manhattan’s Upper East Side, will host JNS editor-in-chief Jonathan Tobin on May 8 for a Friday-night conversation on how media shapes modern antisemitism.

-The program reflects a broader shift on the Upper East Side, where Orthodox life has seen renewed growth in recent years.
+The program reflects a broader shift on New York City’s Upper East Side, where Orthodox life has seen renewed growth in recent years.
 Increasingly, younger singles and newly married couples are building community in the neighborhood, drawn by accessibility and a growing base of targeted programming.

 Founded by Rabbi Ethan and Gabby Stein, East Side Minyan has quickly established itself as part of that momentum.
 What began as a small Friday-night gathering has developed into a consistent and energetic communal presence, attracting a diverse mix of young professionals, couples and families.